Learnable Sparsity for Vision Generative Models: Conclusion

 \section{Conclusion}

-In this work, we introduce \textbf{EcoDiff}, a structural pruning method for diffusion models that uses differentiable neuron masking.
-We design an end-to-end pruning objective to consider the generation ability across all denoising steps and preserve the final denoised latent instead of final denoised images.
-With our novel pruning objective, we create a more flexible pruning target and achieve effective pruning that maintains image quality and semantics.
-To address the high memory demands of end-to-end pruning with gradient optimization, we propose time step gradient checkpointing, which reduces memory usage by up to 50 times compared to standard training.
-Results on the most recent SDXL and FLUX models show that EcoDiff is model-agnostic and can effectively prune large diffusion models with a reasonable computing budget.
-Furthermore, our approach removes up to $20\%$ of model parameters without performance loss or the need for retraining—a substantial improvement over prior works.
-Additionally, we show that we can prune on top of time step distilled models, further reducing their latency and deployment requirement.
-Overall, our work establishes a new standard for diffusion model pruning, highlighting the high parameter redundancy in diffusion models.
-Future work can build on our work to achieve a higher compression level by incorporating retraining or other compression techniques.
-We hope our work advances efficient ML research and contributes to lowering the carbon footprint of AI deployment. {
+In this work, we introduce \textbf{EcoDiff}, a structural pruning method for generative models that uses differentiable neuron masking.
+We design an end-to-end pruning objective to consider the generative ability across all denoising steps and preserve the final denoised latent.
+To address the high memory demands of end-to-end pruning, we propose time step gradient checkpointing, which reduces memory usage by up to 50 times compared to standard training.
+Results on the most recent SDXL and FLUX models show that EcoDiff can be applied to UNet and DiT models, is adaptive to diffusion models and flow models, and effectively prunes large models with a reasonable computing budget.
+Additionally, we show that we can prune on top of time step distilled models, further reducing their latency and deployment requirements.
+Future work can build on EcoDiff to achieve higher pruning ratios.